Bitcoin-Calendar/calendar-bot/README.md

 <details>
 <summary>Legacy Manual Setup (Without Docker - Deprecated)</summary>

-This method is no longer recommended as the primary way to run the bot due to the API-driven nature and Docker-first approach for managing configurations like `BOT_PROCESSING_LANGUAGE`.
+This method is no longer recommended as the primary way to run the bot due to the API-driven nature and Docker-first approach for managing the configuration.

 1. **Clone the repository**
    ```bash